 Academic Senate and Executive Committee

 The Academic Senate, the official representative body of the general faculty, has delegated authority to act for the general faculty to formulate, recommend, review, and revise all academic, personnel, and professional policies pertaining to the General Faculty, including fiscal policies related thereto, broadly and liberally defined.
 To assure through well-established and well-defined channels of communication the maximum cooperation between the teaching and administrative members in order that policy and administrative implementation shall be consonant.
 To present through proper channels to the Trustees of The California State University and/or the Academic Senate of the California State University any appropriate recommendation regarding to, but not limited to, those policy matter enumerated in the Article V., Section 5.0 (a).
 The senate is composed of one elected representative from each academic department, counseling, and the library.
-In addition, there are two students, elected by the Associated Students, one member representing the CSU Stanislaus Emeritus and Retired Professor??s Association, one member representing the Lecturers and one member representing the Staff.
+In addition, there are two students, elected by the Associated Students, one member representing the CSU Stanislaus Emeritus and Retired Professor's Association, one member representing the Lecturers, one representing Coaches, and one member representing the Staff.
 The Provost, the V.P. of Student Affairs, the chairs of the Faculty Budget Advisory Committee (FBAC), the Graduate Council (GC), and the University Educational Policies Committee (UEPC) are members of the senate.
 The speaker, the speaker-elect, clerk, and the two statewide academic senators are also members of the senate.

 The Senate Executive Committee (SEC) is a nine-member committee that includes the speaker, speaker-elect, clerk, and the chairs of the UEPC, FBAC, GC, and FAC.
 The two statewide academic senators are ex-officio members.
 The committee advises the speaker on matters of procedure, sets the agenda for Academic Senate meetings, coordinates the work of the Academic Senate, committees of the Academic Senate and General Faculty, and acts as a consulting and advisory board to the provost-academic vice president and president of the university.